iagoleal/iagoleal.github.io/content/posts/calculus-symbolic-ad.md

 using a different approach: _automatic differentiation_.
 This new way to calculate derivatives will only depend on the evaluation function for expressions.
-Thus decoupling it from whatever representation we choose for our expressions and, of course, it is always good to learn different ways to build something!
+This decouples differentiation from whatever representation we choose for our expressions and, even more important, it is always nice to learn different ways to build something!

 I first heard of this idea while reading the documentation of the [ad](https://hackage.haskell.org/package/ad) package